-Processor: a natural or legal person, public authority, service, agency or any other body that processes Personal data on behalf and under the instructions of the Controller.
+Processor: a natural or legal person, public authority, service, agency or any other body that processes Personal data on behalf and under the instructions of the Data exporter.
+[Source: Article 2 of the Convention]

 Recipient: a natural or legal person, public authority, service, agency or any other body to whom data are disclosed or made available.